AlexQ123/evil-hangman/README.md

 The “Evil” Algorithm
 1. Begin with the set of English words, B, read in from the indicated input file.
-2. Assuming the user inputs a length l, Create a subset of words, L, such that every word in B of length l is in L and L ⊆ S.
+2. Assuming the user inputs a length l, create a subset of words, L, such that every word in B of length l is in L and L ⊆ S.
 3. Each time the user guesses a letter:
   a.
 Partition the word list into "word groups" based on the positions of the guessed letter in the words.
     - For example, let the current word list be [ALLY, BEST, COOL, DEAL, ECHO, ELSE, FLEW, GOOD, HEAL, HOPE, LAZY].
 Assume the player guesses the letter “E.” The program partitions the word list into the following six word families: